polari0/Portfolio/README.md

 # Portfolio

-This repository acts as my collection of functionalities I wrote for differnt projects that never saw the light of day.
-However if parts of them were good in my opinion they end up here to be used at later time.
-It also serves as form of portfolio for code snippets.
+This repository acts as my code Portfolio as well as collection of functionalities that I thought were made well enough to be re used in future projects
+If you want to see the projects them selfs take a loot at my [Itch.io Page](https://polari0.itch.io/)

 Contact information
 Email